Something in you knows.

 -

 This depends on why you’re starting therapy.
-Many people start to feel better within a 6 months, but stay in counseling because they want to feel more.
+Many people start to feel better within 2-6 months, but stay in counseling because they want to feel more.
 Deeper self-exploration takes time.
 I think you’re worth getting to know and grow if you are able to take the time.

 -